 When it comes to protecting vulnerable children from abuse, we never give up.
 We are dedicated to the prevention of trauma in children, and support families to be the best parents they can be.
-We help children to recover and thrive, and we find safe homes for them through foster care and open adoption.
+We help children to recover and thrive, and we find safe homes for them through foster care and open adoption when there is a risk of abuse.